French Higher Education System

 Our international programs are RNCP (Répertoire National des Certifications Professionnelles) certified.

-• Year 1 (M1-EBA) : At IAE Bordeaux, the first year of the Master’s degree is the M1 - European Business Administration.
+- Year 1 (M1-EBA) : At IAE Bordeaux, the first year of the Master’s degree is the M1 - European Business Administration.
 This foundational program equips students with essential skills for entry into our second-year Master’s programs or other Master 2 programs in management in France.

-• Year 2 (M2-IBM): The second year of the Master’s in International Business Management, specializing in geopolitics and cross-cultural management.
+- Year 2 (M2-IBM): The second year of the Master’s in International Business Management, specializing in geopolitics and cross-cultural management.

 What is the ECTS (European Credit Transfer System) ?

-ECTS is a credit system designed to make it easier for students to move between different countries.
+ECTS is an european credit system designed to make it easier for students to move between different countries.
 Since they are based on a course's learning achievements and workload, students can transfer their ECTS credits from one university to another.
 ECTS helps to make learning more student-centered.
 It is a central tool, which aims to make national systems more compatible.

-• Why are ECTS credits needed ?
+Why are ECTS credits needed ?

 The differences between national systems can lead to problems recognizing educational qualifications from other countries and periods of study taken abroad.
 Greater transparency of learning achievements simplifies recognition of studies done in other countries.
 ECTS also makes it possible to merge different learning types, such as university and work-based learning, within the same program of study or in a lifelong learning perspective.

-• How do ECTS credits work ?
+How do ECTS credits work ?

 60 credits are the equivalent of a full year of study or work.
 In a standard academic year, 60 credits would usually be broken down into several smaller components.
 A typical "first cycle" or Bachelor's Degree would consist of 180 or 240 credits.
 In contrast, a typical "second cycle" or Master's Degree would consist of 90 or 120 credits, with at least 60 credits at the second-cycle level.
 The use of ECTS at the "third cycle" or Ph.D. level varies.
 The ECTS system has been adopted by most of the countries in the European Higher Education Area.